nanvix/nanvix/doc/run.md

 ### Redirect Standard Error (Optional)

-Is possible redirect the standard error of the MicroVM to another terminal.
+It's possible to redirect the standard error of the MicroVM to another terminal.
 This is useful for debugging.

 To do it, open a new terminal and get its tty path: